"We are learning more and more about the damage to our bodies caused by environmental toxins."

-- You need supplements to fill in the dietary gaps, such as Smarter Curcumin, which helps fight free radical exposure in your body, and fight the effects of endocrine disruptors.
+- You need supplements to fill in the dietary gaps, such as Smarter Curcumin, which helps provide defense against free radicals.

 Here's a few more tips to eradicate toxins from plastics, pesticides, and other pollutants.

 Wash your hands

 This is simple, but important to boost your immune system and get rid of toxins.
 Do this regularly, especially before eating.
 You'll rinse a substantial amount of chemical residue off your system and down the drain.
 Don't use antibacterial soaps (or lotions, gels, or sprays).
 Just use regular fragrance-free soap.
 Wash your hands for the duration of Queen's "We Will Rock You".

 Dust and Vacuum Often

 If you have carpet, vacuum every day if you can, and dust everything in your home regularly.
 Put baking soda, vinegar, and water into a spray bottle, and spray a dusting cloth with it.
 Add some essential oils as well, and use it to absorb dust, chemicals, and dirt.
 Even though dusting and vacuuming are often linked to hormone disruption and Cancer if you're using chemicals like lysol, using holistic and natural options like Castille soap, baking soda, and vinegar, will keep your home and air clean without the chemicals involved in household cleaner.

 Use Nothing with Added Fragrances

 The word "fragrance" on a label usually signifies a mix of potentially hundreds of ingredients.
 The exact formulas used by most companies are trade secrets, but we do know that phthalates and other chemicals are typically found in them.
 Fortunately fragrance isn't necessary for a product to function well or be effective.
 Choose fragrance-free creams, cleaning products, and laundry detergents.
 Also check labels to find out where fragrance lurks.
 It can show up in unexpected places like diapers, wipes, and garbage bags.